 Overall Reflections On My First Camper Van Trip

-I didn’t love travelling in that tiny camper van in Iceland – so much so that I ended up booking a hotel for three of the nights just to give us a break from the confines of the van.
+I didn’t love travelling in that tiny camper van in Iceland – so much so that I ended up booking a hotel in Iceland for three of the nights just to give us a break from the confines of the van.
 I am not sure whether I would do a camper van road trip again.
 But if I did, I would do things a little differently: I would try to get a bigger van with more space, comfort and sturdier tires.